 Surprised?
 Well, our economic decisions aren't made democratically, though they underlie all other decisions that we make.
-The flow of money, products, services, food, housing, the other system of decision making.
+The flow of money, products, services, food, housing, medical care and vacation fun, all falls under the other system of decision making.
+You can call it capitalism, or corporate rule, or business, or whatever you like, but it isn't rule by the people.